Rolling hills of four-leaf clovers dotted by sheep. Pints of stout and shots of whiskey. What comes to mind when you think of Ireland?

-There are several Irish airlines that fly into Dublin Airport, including Ryanair, TUI Airlines, and Aer Lingus.
-Both of these airlines offer flights from the rest of the U.K., continental Europe, and Aer Lingus operates flights to North American too.
+Several Irish airlines fly into Dublin Airport, including Ryanair, TUI Airlines, and Aer Lingus.
+These airlines offer flights from the rest of the U.K., continental Europe, and Aer Lingus operates flights to North America, too.

 Other European airlines that fly into Dublin include British Airways, Norwegian, Air France, Icelandair, KLM, and Lufthansa, plus a score of other smaller flag carriers from other countries.
 You can easily fly from most primary and secondary cities in Europe direct to Dublin on one of these airlines.

-From North America, in addition to the aforementioned airlines, American Airlines, Delta Airlines, United Airlines, and Air Canada all fly direct to Dublin from various cities in the U.S. and Canada.
+From North America, in addition to the airlines mentioned above, American Airlines, Delta Airlines, United Airlines, and Air Canada all fly direct to Dublin from various cities in the U.S. and Canada.
 Common departure cities include Chicago, Detroit, New York City, Miami, and Washington D.C.

-From further abroad, airlines including Emirates, Cathay Pacific, Etihad, and Turkish Airlines fly to Dublin Airport too.
+From further abroad, airlines including Emirates, Cathay Pacific, Etihad, and Turkish Airlines fly to Dublin Airport.
 In short, you can count on almost any airline you normally fly!

 Getting Around Dublin

 If your trip to Ireland is only to Dublin, you don’t need a car.
 Instead, take a bus from the airport (or check out my guide on how to get around Ireland without a car).
 You have two choices: the express Airlink coach – a bright teal double-decker that costs €6 one-way – or a public bus, the #41 bus which costs €3.30 one-way.
-There are also private coaches you can book in advance if you are so inclined.
+You can also book private coaches in advance if you are so inclined.

 Once you arrive in Dublin, it’s pretty easy to walk to almost every major destination.
 Sometimes, you might need to take a bus to get to some of the sites I’ve listed below.
 The Dublin Bus network has its own mobile app that will help you route and get on the correct bus for anywhere you want to go.